Italy Country Commercial Guide

 Human Technopole

 The Human Technopole (HT) is a cross-disciplinary research institute focused on life sciences, offering research opportunities to both U.S. and Italian companies.
 With an emphasis on personalized medicine in cancer treatment and neurodegenerative diseases, HT will use genomics, innovative algorithms for data analysis, multi-scale methods in computational life sciences, and advanced technologies for food and diagnostics.
-The new infrastructure has five research centers and six facilities.
 Procurement of advanced technologies is ongoing and presents a good opportunity for U.S. companies.

 Partnering opportunities

 BIO-Europe is an important biannual conference that gathers European and American leaders in emerging companies in biotech, pharma, and finance.
-The conference will be held November 4-6, 20234 in Stockholm, Sweden.
+Bio-Europe Spring will be held March 23-25, 2026 in Lisbon, Portugal and Bio-Europe Fall on November 9-11 in Cologne, Germany.

 Resources